instantX-research/InstantStyle/README.md

 </p>

 ## Release
+- [2024/04/10] 🔥 We support an [online demo](https://modelscope.cn/studios/instantx/InstantStyle/summary) on ModelScope.
 - [2024/04/09] 🔥 We support an [online demo](https://huggingface.co/spaces/InstantX/InstantStyle) on Huggingface.
 - [2024/04/09] 🔥 We support SDXL-inpainting, more information can be found [here](https://github.com/InstantStyle/InstantStyle/blob/main/infer_style_inpainting.py).
 - [2024/04/08] 🔥 InstantStyle is supported in [AnyV2V](https://tiger-ai-lab.github.io/AnyV2V/) for stylized video-to-video editing, demo can be found [here](https://twitter.com/vinesmsuic/status/1777170927500787782).